Instrumentation & metrics¶

 OpenTelemetry¶

 Requires the opentelemetry extra.
+Metric names match the Prometheus defaults.

 from opentelemetry import metrics